 A 20-year term life insurance policy is an excellent option for those who want to save money and pay premiums at a locked-in rate.
 It’s also a great option to ensure your family members are covered in the event of your passing.
 However, be aware that if you outlive your coverage, you’ll need to buy a new life insurance plan, which will likely come at a higher cost.

-The next step is to shop around for policies and request quotes from different companies.
+The next step is to shop around for the best life insurance policies and request quotes from different companies.
 Then, you fill out an application and select how much coverage you want.
 As stated, we recommend erring on the side of too much coverage to be safe.
 Once your application has been approved, you’ll have peace of mind knowing you have solid coverage for the next 20 years.